xrettle/WFGY/TensionUniverse/BlackHole/Q123_scalable_interpretability.md

 More concretely, Q123 asks whether there exists a family of interpretability tools and encodings such that, for frontier models:

-1. Internal representations can be mapped to human usable concepts and mechanisms in a controlled way.
+1. Internal representations can be mapped to human-usable concepts and mechanisms in a controlled way.
 2. The size and complexity of the explanation library grow much slower than the raw parameter count and state space of the models.
 3. This interpretability remains robust when tasks, architectures, and deployment conditions change.